 1. Choose the Right Drawing Materials

 If you want to learn pencil drawing, the first step is to choose the right drawing materials.
-You don’t need to spend a lot of money on fancy or art school supplies, but you do need to make sure you have the basic tools you need to get started.
-A good quality drawing paper or sketchbook and a set of pencils or charcoal sticks are all you really need for the drawing process.
+You don’t need to spend a lot of money on fancy or art school supplies, but you do need to ensure you have the basic tools you need to get started.
+A good quality drawing paper or sketchbook and a set of pencils or charcoal sticks are all you need for the drawing process.

 The H pencil grades, ranging from 9H to 2H, are known for their firm lead and ability to create light, precise lines.
 These grades are perfect for technical drawings and sketches requiring fine details.